TheMetaGuy/Type-Analyser/readme.md

 ---
 Performs type introspection and returns detailed type information about the object passed in.
 This function returns useful information about all types including ES6 / EES2020 and customs types ( E.g. Your classes )

-*For the  returned 'type' field, the same special cases involving the use of `toString( )` override and `[Symbol.toStringTag]` apply as per the **`extendedTypeOf`** function above and the same rationale applies.
+*For the  returned 'type' field, the same special cases involving the use of `toString( )` override and `[Symbol.toStringTag]` apply as per the **`getTypeOf`** function above and the same rationale applies.
 The goal is for the 'type' field to reveal the intrinsic underlying 'type' of an object.
 For built-in types and custom objects, using `[Symbol.toStringTag]` doesn't alter that by design here.
 However, we consider actual `Object` types an exception and return the `[Symbol.toStringTag]` value.
 This is because JavaScript's type system returns 'object' for all Objects, making it impossible to distinguish one type of custom Object from another without using `[Symbol.toStringTag]`.*

 **Parameters**
 ***object*** - The object to get type information about